Phone: +646 699 5284

 Retro-commissioning ensures the thorough installation and smooth performance of all your equipment as well as functional upgrading, diagnostic monitoring, and repairing defects in existing base building systems.
 Since an energy audit helps to determine the complex problems for reaching a building’s optimal functionality, the purpose of retro-commissioning is to upgrade all existing systems and controls to provide the highest energy efficiency and functionality.

 The law also requires owners of buildings to submit all the required information about the building’s energy performance in an electronic Energy Efficiency Report (EER).
 The EER consists of professional certification forms and data collection tools, (comprehensive audit) and a retro-commissioning study of base building systems with the intention to improve and enhance energy efficiency.
+The deadline for the submission of the report to the NYC Department of Buildings is December 31st of the building’s reporting year.

 The NYC Local law 87 (LL87) EER is known to be a lengthy process delegating responsibilities on both the management/owner’s and auditor’s end and should be started as soon as possible with respect to the tax block number.